 Talk about any changes in the program structure or measure mix being offered.

-Calculation of Cumulative Persisting Annual Savings (CPAS) and Annual Savings
+(ComEd) Calculation of Cumulative Persisting Annual Savings (CPAS) and Annual Savings

 As required by the Future Energy Jobs Act (FEJA), Navigant will report ex post gross and ex post net savings for the program and the cumulative persisting annual savings (CPAS) in CY2020 will be calculated along with the total CPAS.
 Additionally, the weighted average measure life will be estimated.